This little mudroom is getting lots of storage! We first installed the shoe cabinet, then the cubbies and now it's the turn for that back cabinet.

 sliding door.

-According to plan, I had to build a cabinet back there, but that would've been a waste of materials since I already had nice walls in that corner.
+According to plan, I had to build a cabinet back there, but that would've been a waste of materials since I already had lovely walls in that corner.

-The first task for my son was to install shelf supports on the three walls.
+My son's first task was installing shelf supports on the three walls.
 First time for him to install something on the walls.
 He started very shakily, but by the end, he was showing that drill who was boss. :D

 *This post contains affiliate links for your convenience.
 Click here to read my full disclosure policy.